MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Solution review

-Contoso evaluates the proposed design by putting together a pros and cons list.
+Contoso evaluates its proposed design by putting together a list of pros and cons.

 | Consideration | Details |
 |--- | --- |